YouTube

 Now, normally I would be straight up and take it back but just remember I’m in a rush and I haven’t yet had my papers signed so I let him keep the money, it was only a small amount!
 The girl who was due in after me was refused entry for some reason and was now in sticky situation between two borders without any transport in sight.
 This is not the position you want to be in as it means going back to the original border and hoping the visa process is an easy one.

 We finally made it to the bus station noticing the vendors almost climbing through the window to get at me I decided to befriend another passenger.
-He was keen to take me to the airport but my flight was due to depart in 20minutes, I was counting my losses already!
+He offered to take me to the airport, but my flight was leaving in 20 minutes.

 Customs office in Manzini, Eswatini.
 The £4 bus that cost me £700

-The bus station was insane, I had 15 people hanging off me to sell e stuff, not a great experience if the local hadn’t have offered to help me.
+The bus station was chaotic with 15 people trying to sell me stuff, but a local helped me.
 But we jumped into a rickshaw and bolted to the airport.

 FINAL THOUGHTS